Here’s How to Determine If Your Furnace Is Short Cycling

 This is bad news in more ways than one.
 The short cycling itself is likely to drive up your monthly energy bills, but it also makes for more wear and tear on your HVAC fan.
 This can mean servicing or replacing the fan ahead of schedule, all while you pay more per month for an inefficient system.
 If you’re not sure whether your furnace is short cycling for this reason, reach out to One Hour’s top technicians.

-Your furnace gets all of its instructions from your thermostat, and if the thermostat is malfunctioning, just about anything can happen.
-Your furnace might start short cycling, it might stay on all the time or it might refuse to start altogether.
-If you think the problem may lie within your thermostat, a qualified technician can tell you for sure.
+Your furnace gets its instructions from your thermostat.
+If the thermostat is malfunctioning, just about anything can happen.
+Your furnace might start short cycling, it might stay on all the time, or it might refuse to start altogether.
+If you think the problem is with your thermostat, a qualified technician can tell you for sure.

-Even if your thermostat is working, it could cause short cycling if it’s improperly installed close to a significant heat source, such as a stove or a large sun-facing window.
+Even if your thermostat is working, it could cause the furnace to short cycle if it’s improperly installed close to a significant heat source, such as a stove or a large sun-facing window.
 This can trick the thermostat into thinking the home is too hot, which can kick off a series of short cycles.

 Short cycling is a serious energy efficiency problem that also increases the physical wear on your HVAC system.
-If you’re struggling to get this issue under control, contact your local One Hour Heating & Air Conditioning today.
+If you’re struggling to get this issue under control, contact your local One Hour Heating & Air Conditioning for trusted furnace repair and maintenance services today.